bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 Layouts.
 Custom layouts can be added with small effort.

-In order to add a custom layout - which is a normal .xhtml file - it needs to be stored into the folder :ref:`web content folder <html-content-in-the-web-content-folder>` of the project.
+In order to add a custom layout - which is a normal .xhtml file - it needs to be stored into the folder :file:`webContent` of the project.
 In doing so, the custom layout can now be referenced as a layout inside an Html Dialog.